 As the Senior Assistant Director for Inclusion Initiatives at The Career Center, Desai has led numerous efforts to empower career choice and action for students from diverse backgrounds.
 They have successfully embedded career coaching sessions within various cultural houses, expanded impactful programs like FOCUS, and advocated for the creation of positions to support underrepresented students.
 Under their leadership, the FOCUS program has grown significantly, accommodating 80 scholars per year with a $1,000 one-time scholarship.
 Additionally, their advocacy has led to the creation of International Student Career Navigator positions, providing support and remuneration for international students in the CC-I program.

-Honorable Mentions – Individual
+2024 Individual Honorable Mentions

 Jordari Rene